ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 within the palindrome centered at {{im}}j{{mi}}.
 Its reflection about {{im}}j{{mi}} is another palindrome of exactly the same length.

-To see this, if its reflection were longer by 2 characters, say, then, since {{im}}i - P[i]/2 > j - P[j]/2{{mi}}, those two characters are also within the palindrome centered at {{im}}j{{mi}}, and whose reflection about {{im}}j{{mi}} is a longer palindrome centered at
+To see this, if its reflection were longer by 2 characters (say), then, since {{im}}i - P[i]/2 > j - P[j]/2{{mi}}, those two characters are also within the palindrome centered at {{im}}j{{mi}}, and whose reflection about {{im}}j{{mi}} is a longer palindrome centered at